Codeflash is installed and configured on a per-project basis.

 pip install codeflash

 Codeflash is a Development DependencyWe recommend installing Codeflash as a development dependency.
-It doesn’t need to be installed as part of your package requirements.
-Codeflash is intended to be used locally and as part of development workflows such as CI.
+Codeflash is intended to be used in development workflows locally and as part of CI.
+Try to always use the latest version of Codeflash as it improves quickly.

 2